 - Vaginal bleeding that continues throughout their pregnancy.

 - A history of early (preterm) labour in the past.

 - Any signs of preterm labour during this pregnancy.

 - Premature rupture of their membranes.

-- Known weakness of their cervix (neck of their womb), including women who have had a cervical cerclage (a cervical stitch).
+- Known weakness of the neck of the womb (cervix), including women who have had a cervical stitch (cervical cerclage).

 - Signs that their baby may be small-for-dates on ultrasound scanning during this pregnancy.

 - A twin or multiple pregnancy (triplets, quadruplets, etc).

 - Poorly controlled fits (seizures) during their pregnancy.